0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ```

 notes:
+Shuttle have created an quistart template, requiring just node and rust to be installed

-Run the `npx create-shuttle-app` command
+You Run the `npx create-shuttle-app` command, and
-A new Shuttle Project gets initialized which contains:
+A new project gets initialized which contains:
-A new project with Shuttle, Axum and other dependencies installed,
+Shuttle, Axum and other dependencies installed,
 a static folder with a Next.js app inside
 and all relevant code required to instantly deploy the full-stack app with `npm run deploy`, which uses cargo shuttle deploy behind the scenes.